Anime / Koro Sensei Q

 - Breaking the Fourth Wall: When Karma joins Class 3-E, there was a dialogue box that says "Karma joins the party!".
 He asks why are they putting the message in the dialogue box, while looking at it.

 - Fuwa during episode 6, when Koro sensei says Shiro's real name and she call out spoilers and calls out Koro-sensei and Itona for being too violent.
 She then later states that the gardening segment was for Isogai.

 - Contractual Boss Immunity: Koro-sensei being the Demon King, the Final Boss as it were, status ailments like Irina's Charm spell don't do crap against him.

-- Crossover: Neuro and Yako from Majin Tantei Nougami Neuro appeared in episode 11, the latter appearing after the end credits.
+- Crossover: Neuro and Yako from Majin Tantei Nougami Neuro appear in episode 11, the latter appearing in the eyecatch and after the end credits.

 - Demon Lords and Archdevils: Koro-sensei is now a Demon King.

 - Denser and Wackier: Take the original story, put it in an RPG setting, remove most of the seriousness and crank the silliness and cuteness Up to Eleven and you get Koro-Q.

 - Dungeon Crawling: One of Koro-sensei's previous crimes is speeding through a dungeon and collecting all the treasure just as adventurers are going in to explore.

 - In general, the opening of each episode features images of that same episode woven in.
 The ending likewise incorporates a preview of the next episode.